xtuml/mc/doc/notes/4_cds_instdump_dnt.md

   with future generated code.
 - Build a script to compare newly generated code with baseline generated code reporting differences.
-- Search the ranslation logs for ERRORs.
+- Search the translation logs for ERRORs.

 ### 7.2 Run Tests
 After each consistent, self-contained RSL change, run the test suite and